 - blood cancers such as Hodgkin’s disease, leukemia, and lymphoma

 - metabolic disorders like Gaucher’s disease and Niemann-Pick disease

 - a blood clot in a vein of the spleen or liver

 When your spleen enlarges, it can’t filter your blood as efficiently as it once did.
 It may accidentally filter out normal red blood cells and platelets, leaving fewer healthy blood cells in your body.
-An enlargement of the spleen that leads to the destruction of too many blood cells is a condition called hypersplenism.
+The same

 An enlarged spleen may not cause symptoms at first.
 Eventually, it can become painful.
 If your spleen enlarges too much, it can rupture.
 The spleen can also become injured or rupture immediately after a hard hit to the abdomen, a rib fracture, or other accident.
 This can lead to removal of the spleen.

 It’s difficult to protect the health of the spleen.
-Many causes of an enlarged spleen, such as cancer or blood cell abnormalities may be unavoidable.
-However, there are a few preventable causes of an enlarged spleen, such as avoiding infections or injuries that could damage it.
-Here are a few tips:
+While many causes of an enlarged spleen, such as cancer or blood cell abnormalities may be unavoidable, the United Kingdom’s National Health Service says that there are many treatment options available for other spleen concerns, including:

 - Don’t share personal items like silverware, toothbrushes, or drinks with other people, especially if you know they’ve been sick with an infection like mono.